ilikegoodfood/CommunityLib/README.md

         // Always chek that you got a value back before operating on it. if (warlords != null)
         {
-            // Do stuff with warlords here...
+            // Do stuff with player controlled warlords here...
         }
     }
 }